m33ts4k0z/moonlight-qt-rk/README.md

 All this fork does is to enable hardware decoder support for Rockchip chips running Mali graphics when using vendor / mali blobs instead of MESA / Panthor.

-This is tested on Armbian 25.8.1 using vendor kernel 6.1.115 and specifically Gnome 46 using th blob g24p0-wayland-gbm.
+This is tested on Armbian 25.8.1 using vendor kernel 6.1.115 and specifically Gnome 46 using the blob g24p0-wayland-gbm.

 The chip I tested this with is a RK3588 + Mali G610 (Orange pi 5 plus)